 avoid "an excess of concentration and bigness" in the utility industry at the expense of competition while preserving the "opportunities for economies of scale, the elimination of duplicative facilities and activities, the sharing of production capacity and reserves and generally more efficient operations" afforded by certain acquisitions.
 See American Electric Power Co., Inc., 46 S.E.C.
 1299, 1309 (1978).
-The transaction proposed herein will not add meaningfully to the size of Pacific and Enova, both of which are much larger companies than Frontier and will derive only a de minimis part of their income from Frontier's operations.
-The approximately 15,000 residential, industrial and commercial customers that Frontier projects having at the end of its fifth year of operation represents about onequarter of 1% of the approximately 6 million retail and industrial gas customers (including transportation-only customers) that SoCalGas and SDG&E now serve in California.
+The transaction proposed herein will not add meaningfully to the size of Sempra which is much larger than Frontier and will derive only a de minimis part of its income from Frontier's operations.
+The approximately 15,000 residential, industrial and commercial customers that Frontier projects having at the end of its fifth year of operation represents about one-quarter of 1% of the approximately 6 million retail and industrial gas customers (including transportation-only customers) that SoCalGas and SDG&E now serve in California.
 On the other hand, the transaction will benefit Frontier's customers and create a modestly larger and more diverse asset and customer base, which will create opportunities for operating efficiencies.

-Further, although the transaction proposed herein will result in creating a link between Pacific and Enova, on the one hand, and Frontier, on the other, it will not lead to the type of concentration of control over utilities, unrelated to operating efficiencies, that Section 10(b)(1) was intended to prevent.(40) In fact, far from limiting or restricting competition, the transaction proposed herein is the outgrowth of proceedings in North Carolina in which the NCUC carefully evaluated competing proposals to construct and operate a gas system in the Four-County Area.
-Finally, although the management interlocks that will be created are necessary and desirable in order to integrate Frontier fully into Pacific's and Enova's systems, Frontier will have its own local management team and work force.
+Further, although the transaction proposed herein will result in creating a link between SoCal Gas and SDG&E, on the one hand, and Frontier, on the other, it will not lead to the type of concentration of control over utilities, unrelated to operating efficiencies, that Section 10(b)(1) was intended to prevent.(40) In fact, far from limiting or restricting competition, the transaction proposed herein is the outgrowth of proceedings in North Carolina in which the NCUC carefully evaluated competing proposals to construct and operate a gas system in the Four-County Area.
+Finally, although the management interlocks that will be created are necessary and desirable in order to integrate Frontier fully into the Sempra system, Frontier will have its own local management team and work force.

-40/ See Section 1(b)(4) of the Act (finding that the public interest and interests of consumers and investors are adversely affected "when the growth and extension of holding companies bears no relation to economy of management and operation or the integration and coordination of related operating properties . . .").
+^{40/} See Section 1(b)(4) of the Act (finding that the public interest and interests of consumers and investors are adversely affected "when the growth and extension of holding companies bears no relation to economy of management and operation or the integration and coordination of related operating properties . . .").